udexon/Phosway/EMYL_Instagram_PhosGraph.md

 Some readers might be wondering what the breakthroughs are that make EMYL possible.
 Some may even doubt if EMYL sounds too good to be true.

 Fortunately like everything else in free software, everything from concepts to code concerning EMYL are transparent, subject to scrutiny by anyone interested.

+:: Explain EMYL first, then can explain zero costs, then cloning.

+Just like GNU projects' major achievements lied in cloning Unix, Phosway may create great values to society just by  cloning MAGAF social networks.

+We already win, because of our zero costs and more efficient profit sharing scheme via PhosPay.

+Cloning MAGAF is not rocket science.
+There are enough free software programmers to do so.
+They only need PhosPay so that their efforts can be directed, instead of Brownian random direction at the moment.

+Like everything else in free software, we only need one Super Social Network!! because all free software parts will merge together!!
+Except programming languages and frameworks, too fragmented, essentially different ways of doing same things, which is also now merged using Phoscript/Phoshell.

 :: label notes with numbers, so that can calculate how much more to correct